allegro/blog/_posts/2021-10-25-clean-architecture-story.md

 — with definition of schedule creator if required — without any irrelevant details, like database, UI, framework and so on.
 Test only business rules, without unnecessary details.

-## Reserve slot
+## Reserving the slot
-To finish reservation we have to add at least one more use case — one for reservation of a free slot.
-Provided that we re-use existing logic interaction is still simple:
+To finish the reservation we have to add at least one more use case — one for reservation of a free slot.
+Provided that we re-use existing logic, the interaction is still simple:

 ```kotlin
 fun reserve(slotId: SlotId): DaySchedule {